Oberlin and the World: Educating for Global Engagement

 Our curriculum reflects a commitment to thinking and learning about global issues, and covers all major areas of the world, including Africa, Asia and the Pacific, Europe, the Middle East and North Africa, and Latin America and Caribbean.
 Some quick facts:

-- Oberlin offers instruction in a dozen languages, ranging from ancient Latin and Greek to Hebrew and Arabic.
+- Oberlin offers instruction in a dozen languages, from ancient Greek to modern Hebrew, Arabic to Portuguese.

 - Approximately 300 Oberlin students each year participate in approved semester- or year-long study away programs.
 In the 2011 Open Doors survey sponsored by the Institute for International Education, Oberlin College was ranked 5th in the top 25 Baccalaureate Institutions in the total number of study abroad students.